penborter/ben_report/_posts/2023-04-11-Horizontal-Gallery.md

 }
 ```

-If we want to include a caption for each image (which we did in the HTML above), we will need to format that too.
-This bottom css rule means that the caption is hidden by default, and appears whenever the image itself is hovered over.
-As shown below captions should always appear in the bottom left of the screen, and are not tied to the location of the associated image.
+If we want to include a caption for each image (which we did in the HTML in [section 1](/posts/horizontal-gallery#jekyll-template)), we will need to format that too.
+The below css rules hide the caption by default, revealing it whenever the image itself is hovered over.
+In this arrangement, captions will always appear in the bottom left of the screen, and aren't tied to the location of the associated image.
 If you want them to move with the image, you can add `position: relative` to their parent element, in this case the `<a>` tag actually linking to the image.

 ```scss
 .image-caption {